Boston Marathon

-The Boston Marathon is an annual marathon race hosted by several cities and towns in greater Boston in eastern Massachusetts, United States.
+The Boston Marathon is an annual marathon race hosted by eight cities and towns in greater Boston in eastern Massachusetts, United States.
 It is traditionally held on Patriots' Day, the third Monday of April.
 Begun in 1897, the event was inspired by the success of the first marathon competition in the 1896 Summer Olympics.
 The Boston Marathon is the world's oldest annual marathon and ranks as one of the world's best-known road racing events.
-It is one of six World Marathon Majors.
+It is one of seven World Marathon Majors.
 Its course runs from Hopkinton in southern Middlesex County to Copley Square in Boston.

-The Boston Athletic Association (B.A.A.) has organized this event annually since 1897, except for 2020 when it was canceled due to the COVID-19 pandemic.
-In 2021, it was held later, in October.
-The race has been managed by DMSE Sports, Inc., since 1988.
+The Boston Athletic Association (B.A.A.) has organized this event annually since 1897, including a "virtual alternative" after the 2020 road race was canceled due to the COVID-19 pandemic.
+The race has been managed by DMSE Sports since 1988.
 Amateur and professional runners from all over the world compete in the Boston Marathon each year, braving the hilly Massachusetts terrain and varying weather to take part in the race.

-The event attracts 500,000 spectators each year, making it New England's most widely viewed sporting event.
-Starting with just 15 participants in 1897, the event now attracts an average of about 30,000 registered participants each year, with 30,251 people entering in 2015.
+The event attracts 500,000 spectators along the route, making it New England's most viewed sporting event.
+Starting with just 15 participants in 1897, the event has grown to an average of about 30,000 registered participants each year, with 30,251 people entering in 2015.
 The Centennial Boston Marathon in 1996 established a record as the world's largest marathon with 38,708 entrants, 36,748 starters, and 35,868 finishers.